blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 # Creating Your Character

 ## Step 1: Name
-Choose or roll a D20

-### 1-3 Primordial
 1. Think up four or five words that describe your character's job and appearance.
 Example: Tree axe river stick
 2. Combine them to make your full name.
 Each full name in a family differs by one word.
 Example: Treeaxeriverstick
-3. Pick two of the words to make your short name.
-Example: Treeaxe

-### 4-12 Common
-1. Create a Primordian name.
+3. Create a Primordian name.
 Example: Treeaxeriverstick
-2. Select three to four random syllables.
+4. Select three to four random syllables.
 Example: Tre xe ver ick
-3. Combine them to make your name.
+5. Combine them to make your name.
 Example: Trexeverick

-### 13-14 Mercantile
-1. Create a Primordial name.
-Example: Treeaxeriverstick
-3. Strategically slice off some syllables.
-Example: Trexrivstick
-4. Slice it into a first and last name.
-Example: Trex Rivstick

-### 15-16 Iron Tongue
-1. Pick a random word.
-Example: Axe
-2. Add a hard consonant(hK, t, tch, ck, x, rt) to the end to make your first name.
-Replace an existing consonant or add another vowel if needed.
-Example: Axek
-3. Combine two of the following in any order to make a last name:
-- Metalworking object(iron, charcoal, coke, anvil, copper, hammer, hardy, flux, pickle, quenchant, quill, pritchell)
-- Metalworking adjective(bright, hot, strong, soft, smoothe)
-- Metalworking verb(work, anneal, bellow, bloom, blow, blue, rust, polish, brown, cast, smith, harden, forge, temper, weld)
-Example: Axek Anvilbloom

-### 17-20 Fang Tongue
-1. Your name is 1d4+2 syllables long.
-2. Roll a consonent and vowel on the table below for each syllable.

-Note: fang tongue is often preferred for its ease of speaking by those with a beak, bill, fangs, or long snout.

 ## Step 2: Appearance
-You may wish to randomize your appearance, or select options from the tables in this section.

 ### Bimran
 Roll 2d6 for each column in the table below.